 This rule does not prevent the offeror from offering the shareholders the opportunity to choose between different forms of consideration, such as shares and cash, or from assigning different values to these forms of consideration.
 It is also permitted to stipulate that one or more forms of consideration will no longer be available after a certain period of time.
-However, the principles underlying rules tog bort: regarding tog bort: to which tog bort: relates tog bort: total tog bort: exceed tog bort: of the same class which do not constitute the underlying asset for the tog bort: Rules
+However, the principles underlying rules II.7 and III.2 mean that all alternative forms of consideration must be available for at least three weeks or, in the case of offers covered by Section III, four weeks.